Greece - About the Country

 • The signposts are, well, individualistic.
 Sometimes you find a sign every 100 m telling you exactly how far it is.
 Then you find a big new sign and have to guess the rest of the way.
 Or there is a sign pointing up a road suitable for goats only.
 But you have no idea if you will have to walk for days, or if it is just behind the next tree.
 I tried to help you by giving a good description how to get there, if I actually found my way...

-• The maps are a catastrophe.
+• The maps are catastrophic.
 The general explanation is, only the military has good maps, and they keep them secret.
 This might be true.
-The Greek military is the last one in the so called free world, which is pretty paranoid with tourists taking a picture of any kind of military installation.
+The Greek military is the last one in the so-called "free world", which is pretty paranoid with tourists taking a picture of any kind of military installation.
 Sounds a bit like Cold War times.
-And the common signs, prohibiting photography, are a good help for spies, if they look for military installations anyway, as 99.9 % of them are absolutely insignificant...
+And the common signs, prohibiting photography, are a good help for spies if they look for military installations anyway, as 99.9 % of them are absolutely insignificant...

 Text by Jochen Duckeck (2002).
 With kind permission.

-After all this a last word on the written Greek.
+A last word on the written Greek.
 The Greeks use their own alphabet, which is similar, or better the grandfather of the kyrillic alphabet.
 A Greek monk used this alphabet when he developed the written Russian.
-If you ever learned some maths you may already know the φ, ρ or σ.
+If you ever learned some maths, you may already know the φ, ρ or σ.

-Unfortunately, it is very difficult to read for foreigners, you feel almost illiterate, even if you know the characters, you are not able to read fluent.
-The Greek know about this problem and most signs are written in both, Greek and Latin letters.
-Good maps also give always both versions.
+Unfortunately, it is arduous to read for foreigners, who feel almost illiterate.
+Even if you know the characters, you are not able to read fluently.
+The Greek know about this problem, and most signs are written in both Greek and Latin letters.
+Good maps also always give both versions.